opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Security

-When you have set `data_source.enabled:true`, you can view and manage roles for each connected data source.
+When you set `data_source.enabled:true`, you can view and manage roles for each connected data source:

 1. Navigate to **Management** > **Security** under the main menu.
 2. Select **Roles** under the left sidebar menu and then select the {::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/icons/database-icon.png" class="inline-icon" alt="database icon"/>{:/} icon on the upper-right menu bar.